PAW-HB-BG-MK/backend/README.md

     "list_id": 1
 }
 ```
-id: ID of board to add list to
+id: ID of board to remove list from
 list_id: ID of list to remove

 Response: